Geneva County massacre: Perpetrator

 Michael Kenneth McLendon (September 19, 1980 – March 10, 2009) was born in southern Alabama to Lisa McLendon (née White) and her husband.
 After his parents divorced, he was largely raised by his aunt and maternal uncle, Phyllis and James White, of Samson, Alabama.
-He attended local schools.
-An "A" student in high school, he was known for being quiet; he graduated in 1999.
+He had attended local schools and graduated in 1999.
+McLendon was known for being quiet.

-Unmarried, McLendon lived with his mother at her home in Kinston.
-This area of southern Alabama has had a depressed economy following the relocation of textile jobs overseas several years before.
+Unmarried, McLendon lived with his mother at her home in Kinston; the town and surrounding areas had a depressed economy following the relocation of textile jobs overseas several years before.
 McLendon's work history showed a pattern of short tenure at jobs.
-He worked briefly with the police department in Samson, but failed to complete basic training at the state academy, washing out after a "week and a half."
-He had worked at the Reliable Products warehouse in Geneva, where he was asked to leave in 2003.
-He and his mother had worked at Pilgrim Foods, a poultry plant, and had filed suit with other workers when they were suspended in 2006.
+He worked briefly with the police department in Samson but failed to complete basic training at the state academy, leaving after a "week and a half."
+He worked at the Reliable Products warehouse in Geneva, where he was asked to leave in 2003.
+He and his mother also worked at Pilgrim Foods, a poultry plant, and had filed a lawsuit alongside other workers when they were suspended in 2006.

-Most recently, McLendon worked at Kelley Foods, a sausage factory in Elba, but quit the job abruptly the Wednesday before the shootings.
+Prior to the shootings, McLendon worked at Kelley Foods, a sausage factory in Elba.
+He abruptly quit the job the Wednesday before the shooting spree.
 Supervisors there said that he was a team leader and well-liked.

+Investigation and forensics

+Investigators with the State Bureau of Investigation conducted ballistic analysis on the firearms recovered from McLendon, including a Bushmaster XM-15 A4 semi-automatic rifle, a Soviet-made SKS semi-automatic carbine and a .38 caliber revolver, which subsequently linked them definitively to casings and projectiles recovered from the Coffee County residence, the Samson scenes, and the Geneva Reliable Products warehouse.

+It was concluded by an autopsy that McLendon died from a self-inflicted gunshot wound.
+His 12 gauge shotgun was found in his vehicle, however was never even discharged during the spree.
+His .38 caliber revolver was used for his suicide at the Geneva residence, as well as the murder of his mother.
+The Alabama Bureau Of Investigation (ABI) released that they have determined that all weapons were legally acquired, with no prohibited features McLendon was not permitted to own.
+Some of the firearms were inherited by family, while others were purchased from standard channels such as legally permitted dealers and firearm stores, with none being of exotism, or being directly traceable to illicit sources.